kaob1991/pands-project2021/README.md

 - ```matplotlib``` is a module for static, interactive & animated visualisations allowing high levels of customisation and the embedding of plots into applications; and   pyplot provides a MATLAB-like interface within this module.

-All of the above were pre-installed in python using anaconda.
+All of the above were pre-installed in python using anaconda, and the code was written using VSCode.

 ### Dataset